-Of course, everyone knows that tracking Santa here is better.
+Of course, everyone knows that tracking Santa is better on Santa Update.
 Here is how we do it:

 2. Things get a little busier in October and updates come about once a week.
 A lot of things happen in the run up to Christmas.
 You don’t want to miss news like this.